 Extra Care Housing and Woodland Court retirement village

-We have made the decision to close our Extra Care Housing sites and Woodland Court retirement village to visitors.
-Those residents who have been advised by the Government to self-isolate are encouraged to comply fully with this advice and not leave the building.
+Our Extra Care Housing sites and Woodland Court retirement village are closed to all visitors.
+Those residents who have been advised by the Government to self-isolate are encouraged to comply fully with this advice and not leave the site.

 In addition to this, and following Government advice on the closure of cafes, bars and restaurants, we have closed restaurants and communal areas at these sites.
 Instead, food can be ordered and delivered directly to residents’ apartments.

 Visits to our community clients continue.
 It may be necessary to make temporary changes to visits so we can ensure the needs of our most vulnerable clients are taken care of first.

 Those aged over 70, and those with underlying health issues, should stay at home and avoid non-essential contact with others.